5 Racism-Bio Books Like Born A Crime

 3. A Promised Land

 A Promised Land is a presidential memoir written by Barack Obama.
-It is part one of two, which he lets us know in the introductory part of the book that it is the first of two novels.
-The novel starts in his childhood, moves up through his college career, his congressional races, and moves up into his presidency.
-The majority of the novel focuses on his time during the presidency, and it ended in 2011.
+It is part one of two, which he tells us in the book’s introductory part that it is the first of two novels.
+The novel starts in his childhood, moves up through his college career, his congressional races, and moves into his presidency.
+Most of the novel focuses on his time during the presidency, which ended in 2011.

-Barack Obama does a spectacular job of getting thoughts onto a page so that his voice comes out in a way that he is professional and classy.
+Barack Obama does a spectacular job of getting thoughts onto a page so that his voice comes out in a professional and classy way.
 But it comes out in his writing as well.
-His sentence structure is varied and exciting, and it keeps the reader engaged in the writing itself.
+His sentence structure is varied and exciting, keeping the reader engaged in the writing.
 President Obama’s humor is evident in the book.
-You see different aspects of that sly humor that is characteristic of who Barack Obama is written there in the text, and it’s also written in a way that it does, for the most part, keep you moving.
+You see different aspects of that sly humor characteristic of who Barack Obama is written there in the text, and it’s also written in a way that mostly keeps you moving.
 It keeps you engaged and interested.

 Whatever you feel about America in its current state, there’s something about the way that Obama talks about the ideas of what America stands for, what it is that makes you want to love it as well.
-He talks about people he meets in rural America, who he falls in love with and wants you to fall in love with them as well.
+He talks about people he meets in rural America, who he falls in love with, and wants you to fall in love with them.
 He also talks about people in urban America who find it hard to relate.

-It is very little in the way of emotional connectivity in the novel.
-It’s so analytical and detailed as Born A Crime.
+There is very little in the way of emotional connectivity in the novel.
+It’s as analytical and detailed as Born A Crime.
 Therefore, it doesn’t have as many emotional aspects.
 You could conclude many emotional elements about it, which also plays into who Obama is as a person.

 A Promised Land